mlin/c9-ocaml/README.md

 c9-ocaml
 ========

-This repo contains a script to install [OCaml](http://ocaml.org/) and [OPAM](http://opam.ocamlpro.com/) inside [Cloud9 IDE](https://c9.io/) workspaces, to enable collaborative editing, building, and testing of OCaml programs "in the cloud."
+This repo contains a script to install [OCaml](http://ocaml.org/) and [OPAM](http://opam.ocamlpro.com/) inside [Cloud9 IDE](https://c9.io/) workspaces, enabling collaborative editing, compiling, and testing of OCaml programs "in the cloud."

 In any workspace, enter into the terminal pane: